pcotret/Nexys4-DDR-VGA/VGASRAMVerilog/readme.md

 python img2fmem.py game.png 6 mem
 ```

-Then, create a Vivado project for the Nexys-4 DDR and generate the bitstream :smile:
+Then, create a Vivado project for the Nexys-4 DDR and generate the bitstream :smile: (the BTNC button needs to be pushed)

 ![test](./docs/result.png)